Transformation of the Ottoman Empire: Regicide and war

-Murad IV died in 1640, only 29 years old.
+Murad IV died in 1640, only 27 years old.
 He was succeeded by his brother Ibrahim, the only remaining male member of the Ottoman dynasty.
 Like Mustafa I before him, Ibrahim was mentally unstable, and was initially content to leave the government in the hands of Murad IV's last grand vizier, Kemankeş Mustafa Pasha.
 This lasted only until 1644, when Ibrahim had him executed and replaced by a rival.
-The following year war between the Ottoman Empire and Venice was sparked by an incident in which Maltese pirates docked on Venetian Crete after attacking an Ottoman ship carrying pilgrims, including the Chief Black Eunuch, to Mecca.
+The following year war between the Ottoman Empire and Venice was sparked by an incident in which Maltese pirates docked at Venetian Crete after attacking an Ottoman ship carrying pilgrims, including the Chief Black Eunuch, to Mecca.
 The Ottomans quickly overran most of Crete, but were unable to evict the Venetians from the fortress of Heraklion.
 At sea, the Venetians managed to achieve the upper hand and blockade the Dardanelles, strangling Istanbul's trade and food supply.
 The subsequent disorder in the capital prompted Ibrahim's deposition in 1648, which was sanctioned by the Janissaries, the şeyhülislâm, and even Kösem Sultan, his mother.
-Ibrahim's replacement was his seven-year-old son, who was enthroned as Mehmed IV.
+Ibrahim's replacement was his six-year-old son, who was enthroned as Mehmed IV.
 The new government in Istanbul thus consisted of the young ruler's grandmother and regent Kösem Sultan and her allies in the Janissary Corps, one of whom was made grand vizier.
 Despite continued unrest both in Istanbul and the provinces, the blockade of the Dardanelles was successfully broken the following year.
 Kösem's position was nevertheless under threat from Mehmed IV's mother Turhan Sultan.
 Upon learning of a plot by Kösem to poison Mehmed IV, Turhan's faction leapt into action and assassinated her in 1651.

 Turhan Sultan was henceforth in a secure position of power, but was unable to find an effective grand vizier, leaving the empire without a coherent policy with regard to the war with Venice.
 The result was another revolt of the imperial troops in March 1656, which demanded the lives of several government officials, blamed for neglecting to properly pay the troops who had been struggling to conquer Crete for so long.